The best things in life are free!

 In various research and studies, Singapore was identified as the most expensive place not only in Asia but in the world.
 It was ranked as the most expensive city to live in by Economist Intelligence Unit in 2015 and fifth most expensive place in Earth by Knight Frank Wealth Report.
 So if you are traveling on a shoestring, stretching your budget is a real challenge in this country.

 Thankfully, there are places and activities in Singapore that won’t hurt your stash or empty your pocket.
-Forget Universal Studios or shopping for a moment and check out these attractions that are absolutely fun yet free.
+Forget Universal Studios or shopping for a moment and check out these free attractions that are absolutely fun and worthy for your gram.

 Breath fresh air at Singapore’s lone UNESCO World Heritage Site – the Singapore Botanic Gardens, one of three gardens and the only tropical botanic garden to be inscribed in the UNESCO World Heritage Site list.
 It opens at 5AM daily, perfect for an early morning walk, jog, run, taichi or yoga session.
 Or just simply sit on one of the benches… read a book or a daily or watch the people’s movement around.

-Some museums waive their admission fees on specific date, time and occasion including Singapore Art Museum, The National Museum of Singapore and Asian Civilisation Museum.
+Some museums waive their admission fees on specific date, time and occasion including Singapore Art Museum, The National Gallery Singapore, The National Museum of Singapore and Asian Civilisation Museum.

-See the beautiful hues of sunset from different viewpoint suchs as this one in Gardens by the Bay.
-Some of the best places to see the sunset are at Lower Peirce Reservoir, Changi Reservoir, Labrador Nature Reserve, Pulau Ubin, Woodlands Waterfront, Mount Faber, Punggol Waterway Park, Punggol Point Park, Bedok Reservoir Park, MacRitchie Nature Trail and Upper Seletar Reservoir Park among others.
+See the beautiful hues of sunset from different viewpoint such as this one in Gardens by the Bay.
+Some of the best places to see the sunset are at Lower Pierce Reservoir, Changi Reservoir, Labrador Nature Reserve, Pulau Ubin, Woodlands Waterfront, Mount Faber, Punggol Waterway Park, Punggol Point Park, Bedok Reservoir Park, MacRitchie Nature Trail and Upper Seletar Reservoir Park among others.

 Undoubtedly, Singapore is a walkable city.
 So take a stroll in the city’s numerous parks and baywalks… in Chinatown, in Kampung Glam, in Little India, in the heritage trails and other areas of Singapore.
 It is the most intimate and environment friendly way to get to know the city. 🙂